 Radioplane RP-5A Target Drone

-The forerunners of modern target drones and RPVs, these midget radio control aircraft gave the antiaircraft gunnery crews just what they needed for target practice.
+The forerunners of modem target drones and RPV s, these midget radio control aircraft gave the antiaircraft gunnery crews just what they needed for target practice.
 First of all, these were targets that looked like aircraft, sounded like aircraft, and flew like full size aircraft.
 They could even simulate attack maneuvers!

 Reginald Denny, the Hollywood movie star was a multitalented aviation enthusiast.
-Denny demonstrated his first radio controlled drone the RP-1 to the US Army in 1935.
+Denny demonstrated-his first radio controlled drone the RP-l to the US Army in 1935.
 In 1938 the RP-2 was demonstrated.
 A year later in 1939 the RP-3 was built.
-Only one each of the first three types were built.
+Only one each of the first three types was built.

 In November of 1939, the RP-4 prototype was completed.
 The US Army ordered 53 of these drones, giving them the designation of OQ-1.
-The USAAF supported Denny's efforts to prove the practicality of the target drone aircraft.
-The Radioplane RP-5A (OQ-2, TDD-1) started rolling off the production line at the San Fernando Valley Airport in June of 1941.
+The-USAAF supported Denny's efforts to prove the practicality of the target drone aircraft.
+The Radioplane RP-5A (OQ-2, TDD-l) started rolling off the production line at the San Fernando Valley Airport in June of 1941.
 Radioplane produced a total of 14,891 drones for the USAAF and USN from 1941 through 1945.

 In 1952, Radioplane became the Radioplane Division of Northrop Aircraft, Inc. Later the Radioplane Division became known as the Ventura Division, Northrop Corporation.
 Reginald Denny died in 16 June 1967, at the age of 75.